mattermost/mattermost-developer-documentation/site/content/extend/plugins/integrations_directory_process.md

 ### What will happen after submission:

+A Jira ticket will be created in mattermost.atlassian.net to track the progress of the listing review.
+You will be sent a link to the Jira ticket within 1-2 days of submitting the form.

 #### PM/UX Review

 A PM/UX pass involves a Product Manager reviewing and helping to smooth out any user experience issues with the plugin.
+Generally happens within 0-2 weeks of submission.

 Steps involved:
 - Review or Create a one paragraph summary of the integration